 This service is fully funded by the Australian Government Department of Social Services and provided at no cost to clients.

-Each client can access 6-10 counselling sessions.
-This can be reviewed at the conclusion of the sessions and followed with a further 6-10 sessions if required.
+Each client can access six to 10 counselling sessions.
+This can be reviewed at the conclusion of the sessions and followed with a further six to 10 sessions, if required.